Guru (2007 film): Plot

-The beginning of the film is set in 1951 in a small village of Idar in Sabarkantha district, northern Gujarat, where a young man named Gurukant Desai dreams of making it big someday.
+The beginning of the film is set in 1951 in the small village of Idar in Sabarkantha district, northern Gujarat, where a young man named Gurukant “Guru” Desai dreams of making it big someday.
 His father Kantilal, the headmaster of the village school, tells him not to dream and that dreams never come true.
 Guru decides to go to Turkey and enter the spice trade, followed by a blue-collar job with Burmah Shell; later, he is promoted but refuses the job, as he wants to work for himself.

-Guru returns to his village, he marries Sujata, mainly because of the dowry she brings him.
-Along with Sujata and her brother Jignesh, Guru migrates to Bombay and starts trading in cloth.
-Gradually, he expands his business and sets up manufacturing units of his own, under the name "Shakti Corporation".
+Guru returns to his village and strikes up a partnership with Jignesh, his childhood friend.
+Guru marries Sujata, Jignesh’s older sister, mainly because of the dowry she brings him.
+Along with Sujata and Jignesh, Guru migrates to Bombay and starts trading in cloth.
+Gradually, he expands his business and sets up manufacturing units of his own under the name "Shakti Corporation."
+However, due to differing opinions, Jignesh ends his partnership with Guru.
+Jignesh also reveals Guru’s true intentions behind marrying Sujata, which puts a strain in their relationship.
+Sujata and Guru eventually patch up and develop a stronger bond.

-"Nanaji" Manik Dasgupta, who publishes a newspaper "Swatantra" ("The Independent"), treats Guru as his son.
-Guru likewise looks upon him as a father figure who supported him during his early days of struggle in Bombay.
-He also develops a strong friendship with Meenu, granddaughter of Nanaji.
-Meenu develops multiple sclerosis as she grows up, and begins using a wheelchair.
+"Nanaji" Manik Dasgupta, who publishes the newspaper "Swatantra" ("The Independent"), treats Guru as his son.
+Guru looks upon him as a father figure who supported him during his early days of struggle in Bombay.
+He also develops a strong friendship with Meenu, the granddaughter of Nanaji.
+Meenu develops multiple sclerosis as she grows up and begins using a wheelchair.

-As Guru's business grows into one of the largest in India, he ruthlessly pursues success.
-He smuggles machine parts for his polyester mills, illegally creates goods, and manipulates stocks to make a higher profit.
-But when Nanaji learns that Guru's means of success are not always honest, he, along with a reporter of his newspaper, Shyam Saxena, decides to expose Guru's increasingly corrupt ways.
+As Guru's business grows into one of the largest in India, he ruthlessly pursues success, engaging in activities such as smuggling machine parts for his polyester mills, illegally manufacturing goods, and manipulating stocks to make a higher profit.
+However, when Nanaji learns that Guru's means of success are not always honest, he, along with a reporter of his newspaper, Shyam Saxena, decides to expose Guru's increasingly corrupt ways.
+During this time, Sujata gives birth to twins, Disha and Drishti.